bpesquet/pytorch-tutorial/tutorials/fundamentals/README.md

 - an automatic differentiation engine;
 - an API for defining and training neural networks.

-This tutorial focuses on its fundamentals aspects: tensor manipulation, GPU support, autodifferentiation, data and model loading/saving.
+This [example](test_fundamentals.py) focuses on its fundamentals aspects: tensor manipulation, GPU support, autodifferentiation, data and model loading/saving.

 ## Importing PyTorch